Asian World Cup struggles showcase problems at home

 FIFA President Sepp Blatter told the members of the Asian Football Confederation (AFC) last year "you are a powerhouse," as he encouraged them to bid to have their four-and-a-half World Cup slots increased by the world governing body.

-Sceptics suggested it was an election ploy by the Swiss to win favour with the 46 member confederation, infamous for global match-fixing and corruption than World Cup glory, ahead of a likely bid for a fifth term at the top in 2015.
+Skeptics suggested it was an election ploy by the Swiss to win favor with the 46 member confederation, infamous for global match-fixing and corruption than World Cup glory, ahead of a likely bid for a fifth term at the top in 2015.

 "I think Sepp Blatter says what is the most politically expedient at the time to suit the situation," Darby added.